dnzng/vue-element-dialog/README.md

 ## Options

-Support all of props, events and slots defined on the [el-dialog](https://element.eleme.cn/#/en-US/component/dialog).
+Supports all of the props, events and slots defined on the [el-dialog](https://element.eleme.cn/#/en-US/component/dialog) componenet.

 ### slots

-There are three styles to be choosed.
+There are three ways to be chosen from.

-1. Directly passes your component to it, which will be shown in the default slot. e.g:
+1. Directly passes your component, which will be shown in the default slot. e.g.

 ```js
 this.$dialog(MainComponent)
 ```

-2. Provides an object whose each pair of key-value represents a slot supported by `el-dialog`. e.g:
+2. Provides an object where each key-value pair represents a slot supported by `el-dialog`. e.g.

 ```js
 this.$dialog({